 | By Jossy Nkwocha |

-- Jossy Nkwocha, FNIPR, is former general editor of Newswatch magazine, and currently Head of Corporate Communications of Indorama Eleme Petrochemicals Limited, Port Harcourt.
+- Jossy Nkwocha, former General Editor of Newswatch magazine is Head of Corporate Communications and Special Adviser to the Managing Director of Indorama Eleme Petrochemicals, Port Harcourt.